taro0079/Icpy/README.md

 2. Delete baseline shifting caused by connection resistance, etc.
 3. Use solver to y - Vc (Vc: electrical criterion), and define the last element of roots array as Ic.

+## Future
+- Refactoring
+- making a API